-A recap with a summary of what was covered in each part of the training session which highlights the key take aways, skill development and how the workshop concepts will help the audience in future and what has to be practiced to master the skills.
+A recap with a summary of what was covered in each part of the training session which highlights the key takeaways, skill development and how the workshop concepts will help the audience in future and what has to be practised to master the skills.

 Appreciation: At the end of the training, the trainer can highlight the positive contributions made by the audience as contributors and how their contribution has made the workshop successful.
 The audience can also highlight what went well in the training and how it has benefited them.
 This is the “make everyone feel good” moment for the trainer to make sure everyone leaves feeling good about something he or she accomplished and how will the learning from this workshop help in contributing to his company.
 It is good to let everyone know how incredibly successful the trainer felt the training was even if it means highlighting the one good thing that came out of it.

 - Closing with a story: The session can be closed with a story that illustrates the key points and then clearly links to the key message that the trainer intends to convey.

 - Closing with a joke: A training workshop can be a memorable one when it is closed with humour.
 Jokes will easily settle in the minds of the audience and have a lasting impact of the training topic when it loops back into the subject and repeats the lesson or main point the trainer is making that makes everyone laugh.

 - End it with action: Toward the end of the session, a trainer can briefly list the action steps that need to take place to move the participants forward.
 Each agenda item should be considered incomplete unless it is wrapped up in a thoughtful, deliberate way.